REQUIREMENTS and DEADLINES for HONORS in the Biological Sciences

 • More information about the thesis at FAQs | Thesis.

 A library of past sample Honors theses is located at the Office of Biology Undergraduate Education, Suite 124, 91 Waterman Street, Arnold Lab.
 Students may browse the library resources when the office is open during business hours.

 ORAL SEMINAR | POSTER PRESENTATION: To be fulfilled by either one of these two options near the conclusion of the thesis project.

 • More information about the presentation at FAQs | Oral -or- Poster.

-If the Oral seminar format is chosen, the student will make arrangements, with advisors' approval, for scheduling, room, and invitations.
+If the Oral seminar format is chosen, the student will make arrangements, with advisors' approval, for scheduling a seminar room, and invitations.
 For the Poster presentation format, Biology Undergraduate Research Poster Day is organized annually in mid/late-April by the Office of Biology Undergraduate Education.

-EVALUATION: Following review of the thesis and the oral, the Committee will complete an Honors evaluation.
+EVALUATION: Following review of the thesis and the oral, the Thesis Advisor and Second Reader will complete an Honors evaluation.
 Honors is expected to be recommended if the work is assessed as Satisfactory or better, with all stipulations, deadlines and grade requirements met.
 The electronic Honors evaluation form will be provided directly to both advisors by the Office of Biology Undergraduate Education and must be submitted complete no later than May 1.

 DATES & DEADLINES